NeneWang/Concept-Logs/pages/queue st.md

-- TODO What different variations mean Statistically significant:
+- DONE What different variations mean Statistically significant:
 	- You discover that A is positively correlated with variable B, and the effect is statistically significant.
 You can conclude that A caused the change in B.
 - TODO Understand what K clustering and similar algorithms does